Xiang Qi

 Xiang Qi's additional information

-Xiang Qi, PhD, RN, is a tenure-track Assistant Professor at NYU Rory Meyers College of Nursing.
-His research sits at the intersection of gerontology, social epidemiology & psychiatry, and geriatric nursing.
-He conducts interdisciplinary research focusing on social disparities of healthy aging and longevity that crosscuts a range of areas in social isolation & loneliness, immigration, and socioeconomic status.
+Xiang Qi, PhD, RN, is an Assistant Professor at NYU Rory Meyers College of Nursing.
+His research sits at the intersection of gerontology, social epidemiology & psychiatry, and geriatric oral health.
+He conducts interdisciplinary research focusing on social disparities of healthy aging and longevity that crosscuts a range of areas in social isolation & loneliness, immigration, and neighborhood environment.
 The goal of Qi’s work is to reduce health disparities in Alzheimer’s disease and related dementia in the US and globally.
-Qi is an expert in data science and quantitative methodology, including machine learning, multilevel modeling, and causal inference, and has extensive experience working with large dataset analyses as well as analyzing electronic health records to understand the social determinants of health and health disparities.
+Qi is an expert in data science and quantitative methodology, including machine learning, multilevel modeling, and causal inference, and has extensive experience working with large-scale data analyses as well as analyzing electronic health records to understand the social determinants of health disparities.

-Qi is the Principal Investigator on NIH-funded projects investigating the heterogeneity in cognitive health and the disparities in cardiometabolic diseases and mental health across Asian American ethnic groups.
-Prior to joining the faculty at NYU Meyers, he served as a Research Scientist on the NYUCI-ES: Psychosocial Intervention to Improve Health Outcomes for Chinese and Korean ADRD Caregivers project (P50MD017356) at the Rutgers-NYU Center for Asian Health Promotion and Equity.
-He also held positions as a Statistical Analyst on the NIH-funded projects to elucidate the neurobiological pathways on the associations between poor oral health and dementia.
+Qi is the Principal Investigator on NIH-funded projects investigating the disparities in cardiometabolic diseases, mental health, and cognitive health across older Asian American ethnic groups.
+Prior to joining the faculty at NYU Meyers, he served as a Research Scientist on the “NYUCI-ES: Psychosocial Intervention to Improve Health Outcomes for Chinese and Korean ADRD Caregivers project (P50MD017356)” at the Rutgers-NYU Center for Asian Health Promotion and Equity.
+He also works on NIH-funded projects to elucidate the neurobiological pathways on the associations between poor oral health and dementia.

+Among his many honors, Qi has received the Douglas Holmes Emerging Scholar Paper Award, the ESPO Best Poster Award, and the Minority Issues in Gerontology Student Poster Award, from the Gerontological Society of America.
+He has also been recognized with the 2022-2023 Outstanding PhD Dissertation Award from NYU Meyers.
 Additionally, Qi has received the FIRE Doctoral Student Research Leadership Award from the New York Academy of Medicine.
 His work has been featured in numerous media outlets, including U.S. News & World Reports, Yahoo!, Cable News Network (CNN), Science News, PsyPost, Daily Nurse, Dental Tribute, National Institute of Aging, Dentistry Today, and Neuroscience News.
 Qi’s research on the associations between social isolation, loneliness, and cognitive health has garnered significant attention and recognition.

 Qi earned his PhD from New York University.
 He completed his Bachelor of Science at Fudan University in Shanghai, China, which included an exchange program at the Department of Neurobiology, Physiology & Behavior, University of California, Davis.